Build an AI Research Workflow That Holds Up to Scrutiny

 Who this is for

 Analysts, PMs, consultants, founders and grad students who run research weekly and want a system, not a one-off prompt.
+If you only need a quick one-tool answer, this is overkill — open Perplexity and stop.
+This guide is for the brief that someone will push back on.

 Step by step

 Every stage ships a copy-paste prompt.
-Replace <...> with your real topic, then send to the named tool.
+Replace the [...] placeholders with your real topic, then send to the named tool.

-Primary question: <verb + object + scope + time>
+Primary question: [verb + object + scope + time]

-Example: "How do B2B SaaS content sites convert SEO traffic to Newsletter signups in 2026"
+Example: "How do B2B SaaS content sites convert SEO traffic to newsletter signups in 2026"

-Deliverable: <e.g. "1500-word brief + 3 charts + 5 actionable recommendations">
+Deliverable: [e.g. "1500-word brief + 3 charts + 5 recommendations"]

-Deadline: <e.g. "by Thursday afternoon">
+Deadline: [e.g. "by Thursday afternoon"]

-Audience: <e.g. "my co-founder + 2 investors, all SEO-literate">
+Audience: [e.g. "my co-founder + 2 investors, all SEO-literate"]

 If the primary question cannot be stated in one sentence, you cannot open AI yet — keep splitting.
+This single line is what you will paste into every later stage, so it earns its time.

-2. Stage 1 — Landscape scan (Perplexity).
-Open perplexity.ai, new thread:
+Stage 1 — Landscape scan (Perplexity)

-I am researching: <primary question>.
+I am researching: [primary question].

 1. List 5-7 main points of disagreement (not consensus points)

-2. For each: position A (≤1 sentence) + position B (≤1 sentence) + 1-2 representative sources each (with links)
+2. For each: position A (max 1 sentence) + position B (max 1 sentence) + 1-2 representative sources each (with links)

 3. What has materially changed in the last 12 months (new data, events, tools)